polartron/midnight/index.md

 ---
 layout: default
 ---
-It all started with a Counter Strike 1.6 server in 2005.
+In 2005 I hosted a custom Counter Strike 1.6 server.
 From there until now I've modded, mapped, scripted, tinkered, programmed and released some games.

-Here are some things I've worked on.
+I have 6+ years of game studio experience, multiple released projects and a broad range of programming experience.
+My current interest is the making of multiplayer games and netcode for multiplayer games.
 <hr>

 <h2>